• USD

 German Cuisine

-Due to German colonization in 1884, strong German influences are prevalent in the country's cuisine.
-Much like the Germans, Namibians love their brötchen (bread rolls).
-Frankfurters, sauerkraut, and beer are national staples, too.
+Due to German colonization beginning in 1884, strong German influences remain in the cuisine.
+Brötchen (bread rolls), frankfurters, sauerkraut, and beer are staples.

 Seafood